frymanofer/ReactNative_WakeWordDetection/README.md

 Welcome to **Davoice WakeWord / Keywords Detection** – Wake words and keyword detection solution designed by **DaVoice.io**.

+## About this project

+This is a **"wake word"** package for Python.
+A wake word is a keyword that activates your device, like "Hey Siri" or "OK Google".

+It also provide **Speech to Intent**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
+Unlike a **"wake word"**, which typically serves to activate or wake up the application, Speech to Intent goes further by enabling complex interactions and functionalities based on the recognized intent behind the speech.

+For example, a wake word like "Hey App" might activate the application, while Speech to Intent could process a phrase like "Play my favorite song" or "Order a coffee" to execute corresponding tasks within the app.
+Speech to Intent is often triggered after a wake word activates the app, making it a key component of more advanced voice-controlled applications.
+This layered approach allows for seamless and intuitive voice-driven user experiences.

 ## Latest news

 - **New npm install:** Now you can integrate Davoice without any additional integrations by using "npm install react-native-wakeword" make sure you install version >= 1.0.25.